In this article, you'll find advice about selecting cards that will help you to get useful insights from your participants. We suggest you:

 Be consistent in the casing of the card labels

 If participants see a couple of card labels that start with capital letters and the rest don't, they might presume these cards should be at a higher level.
 Cards should not suggest any pre-existing structure or classification.

-For example, change “Company Structure and Organisational Values” to “Company structure and organisational values”.
+For example, change “Company Structure and Organizational Values” to “Company structure and organizational values”.

 Avoid obvious patterns on the card labels